ehc-io/xmedia-downloader/README.md

 ## Prerequisites

 - [Docker](https://www.docker.com/get-started) installed and running
-- A Twitter/X account with username and password
+- A Twitter/X account with username, password, and email address
 - A Google Cloud Storage bucket (with the VM's service account having read/write access)
+- (Optional) Proxy server configuration if running in a corporate network

 ## Quick Start